Observation Hives: a new standard

 A SIMPLIFIED, HIVE-TOP FEEDER: We designed a hive-top feeder that uses standard mason jars.
 During the beginning of the spring beekeeping season, as well as at other times when few flowers are in bloom and the natural nectar flow is low, sucrose solutions (regular table sugar + water) are commonly used to provide honeybees with extra calories.
 While sucrose is not particularly nutritious, bees certainly need the extra calories from time to time—for example, in the highly energy-intensive process of building new beeswax.
 Mason jars not only look simple and elegant, but are readily available everywhere, and easy to use when preparing a sugar feeder jar.

 A PHYSIO-LOGICAL NIGHTTIME COVER: We redesigned the observation hive viewing cover using a plexiglass that filters through only red colored light.
 Just like us, honeybees use sunlight to regulate their natural day-night cycles in a “circadian rhythm.”
 This means that nighttime artificial (human) lighting, whether indoor or outdoor, has the potential to confuse bees about what time of day it is.
-Existing observation hives will suggest piling blankets over the hive viewing window at night, or offer bulky quilt cover add-ons.
+Other existing observation hives will suggest piling blankets over the hive viewing window at night, or offer bulky quilt cover add-ons.

 ELEGANT, NATURAL FRAMES: